Where are chefs finding inspiration for their food and cooking trends and techniques have been inspiring them recently?

 Our Winnow Chef's Table series brings you top insights from chefs all over the world.
 As we look into their culinary origins, inspirations, and philosophies.

-In this edition, we are pleased to speak with chef Adil Mabchour, Chef de Cuisine at Armani Hotel Dubai, where he talks to us about his inspiration behind the dishes he creates, his passion for sustainability, and what he’s learned with his journey in the fight against food waste with Winnow.
+In this edition, we are pleased to speak with chef Adil Mabchour, Chef de Cuisine at Armani Hotel Dubai, where he talks to us about his inspiration behind the dishes he creates, his passion for sustainability, and what he’s learned during his journey managing food waste with Winnow.

 How did you start working at Armani Hotel Dubai?